The NCI Predoctoral to Postdoctoral Fellow Transition Award (F99/K00)

 - Instructions for Sponsor and Co-Sponsor Statements

-Aim 2: Provide a detailed description of the research to be completed in the F99 phase, including experimental design, anticipated results, and potential follow-up studies.
-Highlight new skills to be learned.
+- A detailed research proposal for the work to be completed in the F99 phase, including experimental design, anticipated results, potential problems, alternative strategies, and potential follow-up studies.

 Applications that do not comply with these instructions may be delayed or not be accepted for review.